antonyakubau/MatrixCalc/README.md

 It is calculating max, min and everage value of all matrix.
 You can change matrix dimension and enter values in cells.
 By clicking on the last buttons there is displaying info about button's line of matrix.
+95% of the code is designed by me.